 9. Bribery vs. Reward

 Let your new dog gradually earn freedom throughout your home.
 A common error that many pet parents make is giving their new dog too much freedom too soon.
-You’ll want to find puppy pads that your pup likes, and slowly teach him where he will be laying for bedtime.
 Close off doors to unoccupied rooms and use baby gates to section off parts of the house, if necessary.
 One of the best ways to minimize incidents is to keep your dog tethered to you in the house and by using a crate or doggie safe area when you can’t actively supervise him.